alag00/PixelGame2/README.md

 Github: https://github.com/alag00

-1 Month Development for a 2D platformer/Metroidvania
+Second Month of Development for a 2D platformer/Metroidvania

+To Start the game: Run PixelGame2.exe